Communist Party of India: After independence

 During the period around and directly following Independence in 1947, the internal situation in the party was chaotic.
 The party shifted rapidly between left-wing and right-wing positions.
 In February 1948, at the 2nd Party Congress in Calcutta, B. T. Ranadive (BTR) was elected General Secretary of the party.
 The conference adopted the "Programme of Democratic Revolution", which included the first mention of struggle against caste injustice in a CPI document.

 In several areas the party led armed struggles against a series of local monarchs that were reluctant to give up their power.
 Such insurgencies took place in Tripura, Telangana and Kerala.
 The most important rebellion took place in Telangana, against the Nizam of Hyderabad.
 The communists built up a people's army and militia and controlled an area with a population of three million.
 The rebellion was brutally crushed and the party abandoned the policy of armed struggle.
 BTR was deposed and denounced as a left adventurist.
 In Manipur, the party became a force to reckon with through the agrarian struggles led by Jananeta Irawat Singh.
 Singh had joined CPI in 1946.
 At the 1951 party congress, the main slogan was changed from People's Democracy to National Democracy.

 A Communist Party was founded in Bihar in 1939.
 Post independence, the Communist Party achieved success in Bihar (Bihar and Jharkhand).
 The Communist Party conducted movements for land reform, and the trade union movement was at its peak in Bihar in the 1960s–1980s.
 The achievements of communists in Bihar placed the communists in the forefront of the left movement in India.
 Bihar produced some of the most well-known leaders like Kishan leaders Sahajanand Saraswati and Karyanand Sharma, intellectuals like Jagannath Sarkar, Yogendra Sharma, and Indradeep Sinha, mass leaders like Chandrasekhar Singh and Sunil Mukherjee, trade union leaders like Kedar Das and others.
 In the Mithila region of Bihar, Bhogendra Jha led the fight against the Mahants and Zamindars.
-He later went on the win Parliamentary elections and was MP for seven terms.
+He later went on to win the Parliamentary elections and was MP for seven terms.

 In the early 1950s, young communist leadership was uniting textile workers, bank employees and unorganised sector workers to ensure mass support in north India.
 National leaders like Shripad Amrit Dange, Chandra Rajeswara Rao, and P. K. Vasudevan Nair were encouraging them and supporting the idea despite their differences on the execution.
 Firebrand Communist leaders like Homi F. Daji, Guru Radha Kishan, H. L. Parwana, Sarjoo Pandey, Darshan Singh Canadian and Avtaar Singh Malhotra were emerging between the masses and the working class in particular.
 This was the first leadership of communists that was very close to the masses and people consider them champions of the cause of the workers and the poor.
 In 1952, CPI became the first leading opposition party in the first Lok Sabha, while the Indian National Congress was in power.